Global Investment Bank 'Reaping the Rewards' after Migrating from ClearCase

 Enforcing a Clear Audit Trail to Satisfy Control Requirements

 The group’s replacement for Rational ClearCase had to be "fit for purpose" and able to accommodate the history held in the outgoing system.
-"Perforce is the best all-round solution for us," said the spokesperson.
-"It provides flexibility, scalability and fast performance, combined with comparatively low total cost of ownership.
-We estimate that Rational ClearCase currently costs us around $500,000 per annum to run, whereas we predict that Perforce will be nearer $150,000.
-Plus, we can sustain scalability without growing the hardware footprint because Perforce supports a cloud-based server infrastructure.
+"Helix is the best all-round solution for us," said the spokesperson.
+"It provides flexibility, scalability, and fast performance, combined with comparatively low total cost of ownership.
+We estimate that Rational ClearCase currently costs us around $500,000 per annum to run, whereas we predict that Helix will be nearer $150,000.
+Plus, we can sustain scalability without growing the hardware footprint because Helix supports a cloud-based server infrastructure.

 "While the business case decision can be argued on the cost savings alone, equally important is the impact on developer productivity.
-Perforce supports different development models and working practices, meaning we will not be constrained by Perforce.
+Helix supports different development models and working practices, meaning we will not be constrained by Helix.
 Our users will not have to adjust to or be constrained by the tool.

-"Also, Perforce meets the enterprise features that our IT Risk & Audit Department look for.
-Unlike some of the other version management systems we investigated, Perforce is truly enterprise-ready, so we can be confident that it will provide us with the audit trail we require both for historical and future data.
+"Also, Perforce Helix meets the enterprise features that our IT Risk & Audit Department look for.
+Unlike some of the other version management systems we investigated, Helix is truly enterprise ready, so we can be confident that it will provide us with the audit trail we require both for historical and future data.

 The Version Management System of Choice

-The group put Perforce through a rigorous evaluation process, along with other leading products including AccuRev, Microsoft Visual Studio TFS and Subversion.
+The group put Helix through a rigorous evaluation process, along with other leading products including AccuRev, Microsoft Visual Studio TFS, and Subversion.
 They rejected Mercurial and Git because at the time those products were unable to meet the group’s requirements for enterprise control.

-The product evaluation involved testing functionality, such as branching scenarios, handling of merging, changelists, version histories, integration with third-party tools and WAN performance.
-"The conclusion was that Perforce version management is the best solution for us, both technically and commercially," says the group’s spokesperson.
-"TFS is a great ALM product, but our view was that the versioning element is not as strong as Perforce, while Subversion was not the best fit for our chosen work methodologies."
+The product evaluation involved testing functionality, such as branching scenarios, handling of merging, changelists, version histories, integration with third-party tools, and WAN performance.
+"The conclusion was that Helix version management is the best solution for us, both technically and commercially," says the group’s spokesperson.
+"TFS is a great ALM product, but our view was that the versioning element is not as strong as Perforce Helix, while Subversion was not the best fit for our chosen work methodologies."

 "Perforce’s consulting services have supported us all the way through.
 We are also impressed with how Perforce’s technical support team has responded to our questions during our evaluation and beta testing."